What does the current crisis mean for the energy transition in the Amsterdam Metropolitan Area?

 Everhardt: “I fully understand that.
 The government’s initial response was good.
 The government has launched a financial bazooka to keep employers and employees close to each other and to prevent the mistakes made in the previous crisis.
 Now we have to follow up. of this support and work together towards The Hague.
 So that everyone can take their responsibility to support companies.
 We must also recognize that we cannot prevent all bankruptcies. “

 Baarsma: “That is why it is important that we are talking.
 Together we can paint a good picture of the sectors that are struggling and make the best possible use of the resources available.
-The is hit harder by the crisis than the rest of the Netherlands.
+The Greater Amsterdam region is hit harder by the crisis than the rest of the Netherlands.
 If only because of the sector structure with a lot of catering, but also because we have a wonderful ecosystem here of small, medium and large companies in both business and creative sectors, which mutually reinforce each other.
 We call this agglomeration effects.
 The little ones are the lice in the back of big companies and creative and IT companies are driving productivity increases.
 If companies fail, that is a great risk for the city because of the disappearance of agglomeration effects. “

 “We have to maintain the networks, investigate what the really vital sectors are for the future.
 Energy is certainly one of them. ”